On some geometric properties of quasi-product production models: Preliminaries on the geometry of hypersurfaces

+In this section we recall some basic concepts and results concerning the geometry of hypersurfaces in Euclidean spaces, based mainly on \cite{CH7,CH1}.

-The eigenvalues of the shape operator are called\emph{ principal curvatures}.
-The determinant of the shape operator $S_p$, denoted by $K(p)$, is called the \emph{Gauss-Kronecker curvature}.
+Let $M$ be a hypersurface of the Euclidean space $\mathbb E^{n+1}$.
+Then it is known that the \emph{shape operator} $S$ of $M$, which can be defined using the Gauss map of the hypersurface, is a symmetric endomorphism of the tangent space $T_pM$, for each $p\in M$, playing a key role in the differential geometry of hypersurfaces (see, e.g., the recent papers \cite{DeepA,LiuY,UpadT}).
+The eigenvalues $\rho_1,\ldots,\rho_n$ of the shape operator are called \emph{principal curvatures}.
+The determinant of the shape operator $S$, denoted by $K$, is called the \emph{Gauss-Kronecker curvature}.
 When $n = 2$, the Gauss-Kronecker curvature is simply called the \emph{Gauss curvature}.
 We recall that a \emph{developable surface} is a surface having null Gauss curvature.
-The trace of the shape operator $S_p$ is called the \emph{mean curvature} of the hypersurfaces.
-A hypersurface is said to be \emph{minimal} if its mean curvature vanishes identically.
+On another hand, the \emph{mean curvature} of $M$, denoted by $H$, is defined to be the average of the principle curvatures, i.e.,